aleesteele/aleesteele.github.io/_posts/2024-11-10-humility-interdisciplinarity.md

 category: blog
 published: false
 ---
-A few years down the line
+A few years down the line - I'm

 > **We cannot go beyond the consumer society unless we first understand that obligatory public schools inevitably reproduce such a society, no matter what is taught in them**.
 The public is indoctrinated to believe that skills are valuable and reliable only if they are the result of formal schooling.
 > Ivan Illich